JOSEPH M. HUTCHINSON

 2 CHAPALA ROAD SANTA FE, NM 87508 505-466-1366 . email@example.com

-This may have started when I taught for seven semesters in Italy and one in the United Kingdom and observed the work of the Renaissance and Baroque masters.
-However, my Master of Art History centered on Modernism and embraced the ideas of change, process and invention.
+This may have started when I taught for seven semesters in Italy and one in the United Kingdom and observed the work of the European, Renaissance and Baroque masters.
+The impact made me consider "what is art?"

 As well, I work hard to make sure some small passages are carefully detailed — a push-and-pull with the ambitious sections.
 I try to generate small feelings — little moments of discovery, beauty and sensation that hold the viewers attention.